Rock Climbing in Sonoma County

 One of Sonoma County's lesser-known but highly rated outdoor adventures is rock climbing.
 "There aren't a lot of climbing rocks in Sonoma County," long-time climber Gorden Cooley said.

 "But what we lack here in quantity we make up for in quality.
-One of our main crags is Sunset Boulders at Goat Rock State Park - two house-sized boulders and some smaller ones that offer great climbing, right on the continent's edge.
+One of our main crags is Sunset Boulders at Goat Rock Beach - two house-sized boulders and some smaller ones that offer great climbing, right on the continent's edge.
 Sometimes you can see whales migrating while you're climbing."

 Cooley knows what he's talking about.
 The owner of Santa Rosa's Vertex Climbing Center, he's trained some of the best climbers around, and he's passionate about the challenges, benefits, and all-around fitness inherent in the art of climbing.